ericmann/eisago/README.md

   - Read a line in and create a Verse
   - Store the Verse to the database

-The console will display the name of each book being read as it's read with a . added for each verse so we can get a sense of progress.
 Once complete, the console will display "Done" and a randomly-selected verse from Proverbs.

 Concurrent
 ----------